 We edged over the final, rocky ridge before peering down into the expansive base camp setup.
 It started to feel real.
 With 157 permits granted to climbers for the Manaslu Climb this year, there were more than 400 climbers and crew in total at base camp.
 It looked more like a mountain village than a tented base camp.
 This was our new home.

-I was on expedition with Elite Exped, who provided more of a luxury service than many of the other climbing companies.
+My climbing company provided a luxury service than many of the other climbing companies.
 Our base camp was perched about halfway up the tent city and had all of the amenities you could ask for at such a remote location and lofty altitude, including the following: